 - meet their responsible lending obligations

-- provider proper disclosure (information about products and services and any associated costs and conditions).
+- provide proper disclosure (information about products and services and any associated costs and conditions).

 ASIC’s role is also to:

-- take action against financial service providers who are misleading, deceptive or fail to meet regulatory requirements.
+- take action against financial services providers who are misleading or deceptive or who fail to meet regulatory requirements, and

-- work closely with other government agencies that form part of Australia’s regulatory regime like Australian Prudential Regulatory Authority, the Australian Taxation Office, the Reserve Bank and the Australian Competition & Consumer Commission.
+- work closely with other government agencies that form part of Australia’s regulatory regime such as the Australian Prudential Regulation Authority, the Australian Taxation Office, the Reserve Bank and the Australian Competition and Consumer Commission.